-Only fall and spring graduation applicants can file an intent to graduate and should ONLY AFTER they have registered for all of their courses.
-Filing an intent to graduate closes registration appointments.
-Graduating students must still APPLY FOR GRADUATION by completing the Degree Audit Application Form (DAAF) and turning it in to Room 1000W.
+Applying for graduation online through your CUNYfirst account is filing an intent to graduate.
+Currently this link is closed.
+All graduating students must APPLY FOR GRADUATION by completing the Degree Audit Application Form (DAAF) and turning it in to Room 1000W.

 3. What is commencement?